Why I Am No Longer a Roman Catholic: Part 3 – Sola Scriptura

 Jesus said to the people who believed in him, “You are truly my disciples if you remain faithful to my teachings.
 32 And you will know the truth, and the truth will set you free.”
 John 8:31–32 (NLT) —

-One of the major hurdles that every believer faces is whether or not the Word of God will have complete authority in his or her life.
-I personally faced this test not long after becoming a Christian, in maybe about a year.
-When I first was born again, all I really knew was that Jesus is God’s Son, who died for me and rose from the dead.
-I still had a lot of confusion about other things because I did not know what the Bible said yet.
+One of the major hurdles that every believer faces is whether the Word of God will have unquestioned authority in his or her life.
+I personally faced this test not long after becoming a born-again Christian.
+At the beginning of my discipleship journey, all I really knew was that Jesus is real.
+He is the resurrected Son of God, who died for my sins and is my Lord.
+I still had a lot of confusion about some things because I did not know much of what the Bible said.
 But I kept reading and studying it.
 I remember wrestling with the decision of whether to submit completely to its instruction and commands.
-Maybe for some this would be a “no brainer,” but, for a Catholic, it is a big deal.
-In a sense, I had to overcome what some call brainwashing.
+Maybe for some this would be a “no brainer,” but, for a former Catholic, it is a big deal.
+In a sense, I had to overcome what some call brainwashing, the systematic teaching of a falsehood – that the church has more authority in my life than the Bible.

-If I were to accept the Bible as my greatest authority, I would have to reject some of the Church’s teachings and its authority in my life.
-Yes, this was a big deal!
-To walk away from the church was to turn my back on what I had been taught all my life would enable me to go to heaven.
-It would mean I would put all my eggs in the basket of trusting simply in what the Bible teaches and in what Jesus did for me when he died and rose again.
+If I were to accept the Bible as my greatest authority, I must reject some of the Church’s teachings and its rule in my life.
+Yes, this was a big deal because Catholics teach that they are the one true church, which alone provides the path to God!
+It would require me to “put all my eggs in the one basket” of trusting simply in what the Bible teaches and what Jesus did for me when he died and rose again.
 It would mean that I would no longer depend on the Roman Catholic Church for anything.
-A big step… one that some are not willing to take.
+It was a very big step, one that some are not willing to take.

 Jesus taught, even rejoiced in the fact, that God reveals his Word to common people.

-Jesus broke the power of the hierarchy to control access to God’s truth in his day, he did it again during the Reformation, and he is still working.
+Jesus broke the power of the hierarchy to control access to God’s truth in his day, he did it again during the Reformation, and he is still working to set people free.

 He warned the Jewish leaders that he knew what they were doing.